gromnitsky/mathjax-embed/README.md

 the result to stdout.
 For mathjax configs w/o menu this means the resulting file **doesn't require JavaScript** to render itself.

-**2025 update**: it's still a viable option if you target device doesn't support MathML.
+**2025 update**: the majorify of code was written in 2016, but it's still a viable option if you target device doesn't support MathML.

 ## Installation